mitotic/slidoc/README.md

 will strip answers completely from the printable `.html` files.

-Concepts: answers, hiding; answers, stripping
+Tags: answers, hiding; answers, stripping

 ---